mattermost/docs/source/mobile/mobile-faq.rst

 1. Fork the `mattermost-mobile repository <https://github.com/mattermost/mattermost-mobile>`_.
 2. Create the file ``/assets/override/config.json`` in your forked mattermost-mobile repository.
 3. Copy and paste all the settings from ``assets/base/config.json`` to the newly created ``/assets/override/config.json`` file that you want to override.
-4. To override the server URL, in ``/assets/override/config.json``, set ``DefaultServerURL`` to server URL of your Mattermost server.
+4. To override the server URL, set ``DefaultServerURL`` to server URL of your Mattermost server in ``/assets/override/config.json``.
 5. (Optional) If you want to prevent users from changing the server URL, set ``AutoSelectServerUrl`` to ``true``.
-6. (Optional) Override any other settings you'd like.
+6. (Optional) Override any other settings you like.

 After the above, your ``/assets/override/config.json`` file would look something like this: